 Boston Consulting Group | Source

-Looking at the current upward trend in upskilling and lifelong learning, what skills should organizations prioritize that’ll have the biggest impact on success?
+Looking at the current upward trend in upskilling and lifelong learning, what skills should organizations prioritize that will have the biggest impact on success?
 To keep one step ahead of the fourth industrial revolution, forward-thinking businesses are, of course, looking for candidates with meta-skills.

 The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.